davdar/maam/writeup/paper.markdown

 The developer then receives the following for free through our analysis
 library:

-- A family of monads which implement their required effects and have different flow sensitivity properties.
+- A family of monads which implement their effect interface and give different path and flow sensitivities.
 - An execution engine for each monad to drive the analysis.
 - Mechanisms for call-site and object sensitivities.

-Not only is a developer able to reuse our implementation of call-site, object and flow sensitivity, they need not understand the execution machinery or soundness proofs for them either.
-They need only verify that their monadic semantics is monotonic, and that their abstract value domain is sound and complete (forms a Galois connection).
+Not only is a developer able to reuse our implementation of call-site, object, path and flow sensitivities, they need not understand the execution machinery or soundness proofs for them either.
+They need only verify that their monadic semantics is monotonic w.r.t. the analysis parameters, and that their abstract value domain forms a Galois connection.
 The execution and correctness of the final analyzer is constructed for free given these two properties.

-Our implementation is publicly available and can be installed as a cabal package by executing `{\small\tt`{.raw} cabal install maam `}`{.raw}.
+Our implementation is publicly available and can be installed as a cabal
+package: `{\small\tt`{.raw} cabal install maam`}`{.raw}.

 # Related Work